K-irsch/My-Web-Ver.-1.1/README.md

-This code was made with objetive of learn how is website created While I learned about HTML and CSS, I wanted to create a website that I could possibly use in the future
+This code was made with the objetive of learn how are websites created and modified.
+While I learned about HTML and CSS, I wanted to create a website that I could possibly use in the future.